mdn/content/files/en-us/web/javascript/reference/global_objects/error/index.md

 - {{jsxref("Error.prototype.columnNumber")}} {{non-standard_inline}}
   - : A non-standard Mozilla property for the column number in the line that raised this error.
 - {{jsxref("Error.prototype.stack")}} {{non-standard_inline}}
-  - : A non-standard Mozilla property for a stack trace.
+  - : A non-standard property for a stack trace.

 ## Instance methods